brianwalczak/Bitwarden-Auto-Backup-Manager/README.md

 ## Requirements

 Before installing the Bitwarden Auto-Backup Manager, you need to have the Bitwarden Desktop app installed locally on your device.
-If you don't already, click <a href='https://vault.bitwarden.com/download/?app=desktop&platform=windows'>here</a> to download the latest installer for the Bitwarden Desktop app.
+If you don't already, click <a href='https://bitwarden.com/download/#downloads-desktop'>here</a> to download the latest installer for the Bitwarden Desktop app.

+> [!WARNING]
+> **Linux users:** Snap and Flatpak installations of Bitwarden Desktop store credentials in an isolated keychain that cannot be accessed externally.
+If you encounter issues retrieving your refresh token, please install Bitwarden Desktop using a `.deb` or `.rpm` package instead.

 Once you install the Bitwarden Desktop app, it's crucial that you login to your vault before you install the Bitwarden Auto-Backup Manager.
 This step is important, because it allows us to get the necessary information from the Bitwarden Desktop app to sync your vault directly through the Bitwarden API, all without the need of entering your master password.